ExPaNDS-eu/ExPaNDS/WP3/WP3.4-3.5/20211027-Meeting/MeetingNotes.md

 - Support facilities with Keycloak set up.
 - We aim to have the workshop in February/Mars.
 ## Miscellaneous
 - Rolf mentioned that HZDR should also be involved in the tasks.
-Carlo volunteered to contact them.
+Rolf volunteered to contact them.

 ## Deadlines
 - Friday 5th November 2021: Sending out online survery.